SEL-Columbia/dristhi-documentation/source/dev_box_setup/index.markdown

 ---
-layout: post
+layout: page
-title: Dristhi Developer Machine Setup
 ---

+# Dristhi Developer Machine Setup

 This document is work in progress, please update this based on your setup experience